 - Monthly Reports: Students give an oral report to their fellow gifted students about their service learning projects.
 They report on their successes or failures and how close they are to reaching their goals.
 Students can ask for help from class members.

 - Peer Sharing: This differs from monthly reports as it is not a whole class discussion.
 Students are put in small groups with peers, and they share their projects with each other.
 Students ask questions and help each other stay on track to meet their goals.
 The same students work in a small group throughout the year, so they are familiar with each other's service learning projects.

 - Interviews: The gifted teacher can "interview" her gifted students once a month about their service learning projects to discover how they are doing.
 The teacher may tape record these interviews and use them for assessment purposes or for future interview discussions.

 It is important for gifted students to discuss their progress on their service learning projects each month to keep them on track and working toward their goals.
 One skill you are teaching students throughout this process is time management.

-Tips for Service Learning Projects for Gifted Students
+This post is part of the series: Service Learning Projects for Gifted and Talented Students

 - Gifted Student Goal Setting For Year-Long Service Learning Projects